 The rules for how to start an Indonesian company are constantly changing and there are numerous forms, licenses, registration numbers, certificates, and government agencies that you must informed about the same information.

-The high levels of corruption in the country do not help the situation either.
+High levels of corruption in Indonesia don’t help the situation either.
 In a recent survey, 70% of entrepreneurs stated that they believed corruption had actually gone up over the years.

 Nevertheless, the government is opening up to foreigners, becoming more transparent, and making legislative changes to improve business efficiency by removing regulatory barriers.